stooblie/capstone_fighting_fake_news/README.md

 ### **1. Data Collection & Storage**

-  The project used a web scraper built with the Python library Scrapy to collect the data.
+  The project used a web scraper built with the Python library Scrapy to collect data.
 This framework made it possible to easily build a fast web scraper with automatic image and file pipelines into AWS S3.
 The project includes unique scrapers with distinct start urls and AWS S3 folder feeds for each 'topic' a user might be interested in.

   The data includes images, image urls, text, and page urls from the web pages.
 Having the page urls allows the user to return to the websites and collect additional information as necessary.

 ### **2. Collect Test Images for Measurement**

   One key challenge the project presented was how to measure the success of the system when it was unknown whether the images from the internet were fake or not.
-This required me to manually seek out samples of the fake images and the different formats they could appear in on the internet, and use those as 'test' images to ensure that my system would capture a sufficient range of formats that the fake images could appear in.
+This required me to manually seek out samples of the fake images and the different formats they could appear in on the internet, and use those as 'test' images to ensure that the system would capture a sufficient range of formats the fake images could appear in.
 For example, this fake image of a shark swimming on the highway during Hurricane Harvey can manifest in the following ways:

   ![Shark Collage](https://github.com/stooblie/capstone_fighting_fake_news/blob/master/images/project/test_image_collage_shark.jpg)